-- You cannot set a field or feature definition on a hosted feature layer view if it has a dependent hosted tile layer.
+- You cannot set a field or feature definition or an area of interest on a hosted feature layer view if it has a dependent hosted tile layer.

 - Certain configurations are defined on individual fields.
 If you hide a field used to configure such things as symbology, labels, pop-ups, relationships, and time settings, those configurations no longer function in the hosted feature layer view.

-- When users other than the owner or administrator export from a hosted feature layer view that has definitions applied, the exported file will contain only those fields or features that the definition allows.
-When the owner or administrator exports, the definitions are not applied, and the exported file contains all fields and features.
+- When you export from a hosted feature layer view that has definitions applied, the exported file will contain only those fields or features that the definition allows.

 The following steps describe how to set a definition for a hosted feature layer view from the view's details page: